I just love my big ol knitting bag. It's soft and squishy and colorful and keeps my current knitting project in a nice, safe, clean spot.

 But, well....I just lost interest.
 My heart wasn't in it, so I tucked away all the squares and left them.

 Do you ever do that?
-Just lose interest in your knitting ideas sometimes?
+Just lose interest in your knitting project sometimes?

 Months later I came across my lovely garter stitch squares and decided to sew them up and make my big ol' knitting bag.

-This knitting bag is simply two big knit garter stitch squares and I added a gusset so that it would be even bigger.
+This knitting bag pattern is simply two knit garter stitch squares and I added a gusset so that it would be even bigger.

 In this big ol knitting bag the gusset is an extra piece of fabric going down the sides of the bag.